 In the middle 1920’s, a Patrol car and motorcycle were purchased for the department.
 A two-way radio system was purchased in the early 1940’s.
 During the 1950s and 60s additional patrol cars were added to the fleet and two three-wheel motorcycles were purchased to work parking meter enforcement in the downtown area.
 The department manpower in 1965 was 25 Officers.

 The Police Department was housed in the Police/Fire building that was built in 1892.
 The building was located at 310 North Clark Street.
 New Police and Fire Buildings were built in 1975.

 The State of Missouri requires all Peace Officers to be certified by the Missouri Peace Officer Standards and Training Commission.
 Officers must complete a 470 hour Police Academy prior to their employment.
-In addition, Peace Officers are required to obtain a minimum of 48 hours of continuing education training every three years to remain certified.
+In addition, Peace Officers are required to obtain a minimum of 24 hours of continuing education training every year to remain certified.

 In 1995 an Enhanced 911 System along with a Computer Aided Dispatch/Records Management System was put into operation.
 The department operates three computer systems that include: MULES-Missouri Uniform Law Enforcement System, NCIC- National Crime Information Center, and the Code 3 CAD/Records Management System.
 In 2003 the Randolph County Commission contracted with the City of Moberly to allow County 911 calls to come into the Moberly 911 system.
 Moberly serves as the Central 911 answering center for Randolph County.

 In 2004 MDT’s-Mobile Data Terminals were placed in patrol vehicles.
 The terminals allow Officers to enter report data while on the street.
 Additionally the Officers have access to the state and national law enforcement computer systems allowing access to information on individuals and vehicles.